 If you are a family style restaurant, you can use a bit less space and truly maximize the space provided to you.
 Many places are using community style dining and this trend has really taken off!

 Business clientele, expedited and less traditional dining options:

-3. The Importance of Flow in a Floor Plan
+3. The Importance of Flow in your Restaurant Layout

 Example: A Restaurant with both A La Carte and Buffet Options

 Say you have a buffet as well as an a-la-carte menu, you will not only need to set up a buffet area that gives enough space to your diners, you will also need to assure that there is not a jam at your buffet!